jasonsilberman/SwiftNeuralNetwork/README.md

 *This is my first foray into machine learning.
 It is well tested and being used in production, but please file an issue or create a pull request if you see anything wrong or have any questions.*

+## How is this different than CoreML or CreateML?
+Both [CoreML](https://developer.apple.com/documentation/coreml) and [CreateML](https://developer.apple.com/documentation/create_ml) are excellent frameworks provided by Apple to assist developers in machine learning.
+SwiftNeuralNetwork is different than these frameworks however, because SwiftNeuralNetwork is meant to be taught on an iOS device.

 ## Installation
 You can add SwiftNeuralNetwork to your project through [Carthage](https://github.com/Carthage/Carthage) by adding the following to your `Cartfile`.